-Arts Wisconsin seeks nominations for eighth annual Arts in the Community Awards
+Arts Wisconsin presents eighth annual Arts in the Community Awards

 presented in partnership with the League of Wisconsin Municipalities

-Arts Wisconsin has opened nominations for the eighth annual Arts in the Community Awards.
+Arts Wisconsin announces the eighth annual Arts in the Community Awards.
 These awards, presented by Arts Wisconsin in partnership with the League of Wisconsin Municipalities and made possible with generous support from Heid Music, Redevelopment Resources, and Vierbicher Associates, honor civic leaders and communities throughout the state for championing the arts as integral to economic, educational and community vitality.

-The deadline to submit nominations is August 19, 2016.
-Award winners for 2016 will be selected by a panel of civic leaders from a highly competitive statewide pool of nominees.
+Award winners for 2016 were selected by a panel of civic leaders from a highly competitive statewide pool of nominees.

-The award winners will be recognized at the League of Municipalities’ annual conference on Thursday, October 20, 2016, in Stevens Point.
+The award winners will be recognized at the League of Municipalities’ annual conference on Thursday, October 20, 2016, at the Holiday Inn Hotel and Conference Center in Stevens Point.
 The awardees will also participate in a conference panel discussion on the benefits, impact and value of the arts and creative economy in and for Wisconsin communities.

 How to apply:

 Applications must be submitted to Arts Wisconsin by email (firstname.lastname@example.org) by 5 pm on Friday, August 19, 2016.

 o Demonstrable, ongoing commitment to the arts by local and regional business and government leaders, agencies and organizations

 o Leadership on and championing of a program or project which demonstrates innovative and creative approaches to integrating the arts with civic strategies that has received broad and diverse community support.